SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 ## Server-Network Metadata {#server-network}

-Application flows (UDP 4-tuple) for live media, eXtended Reality (XR) and gaming require both high bandwidth and low latency and would as such benefit from being able to use the bandwidth available for the flow.
-In wireless networks, some of the bandwidth available for the flow is not possible to schedule using the feedback based rate control (due to the significant link variations at sub-RTT timescales).
-In such networks where variations in link quality is well below RTT, congestion control algorithms settle to a steady rate that avoids excessive packet loss.
-Feedback via ECN/L4S
+Application flows (UDP 4-tuple) for live media, eXtended Reality (XR), and gaming require high bandwidth and low latency.
+In wireless networks, some bandwidth cannot be scheduled using feedback-based rate control due to significant link variations at sub-RTT timescales.
+Congestion control algorithms settle to a steady rate to avoid excessive packet loss.
-{{?RFC9331}} provides an accurate signal but is also on an RTT timescale and thus does not provide finer resolution information of instantaneous bandwidth available.
+Feedback via ECN/L4S {{?RFC9331}} provides an accurate signal but lacks finer resolution information of instantaneous bandwidth available.

-If application packets can either tolerate delay or some loss of lower priority packets, the network traffic shaper and scheduler can use this information to provide a higher application quality of service.
-There is some research {{5G-Octopus}} to indicate that media applications can obtain better measured application quality when sending at a higher rate (less conservative than current CCA) and allowing the network to delay or drop low priority packets.
+If application packets can tolerate delay or some loss of lower priority packets, the network traffic shaper and scheduler can use this information to provide higher application quality of service.
+Research in {{5G-Octopus}} indicates that media applications can achieve better quality when sending at a higher rate and allowing the network to delay or drop low priority packets.

-The metadata in {{relative-priority}} should also satisfy constraints identified in {{sys-considerations}}.
-Privacy ({{privacy}}) requires that metadata should not provide additional information to identify the application or the user.
-The application server can decide on the metadata values that provide the best handling for the packets of the flow.
+The metadata in {{relative-priority}} should satisfy constraints identified in {{sys-considerations}}.
+Privacy {{privacy}} requires that metadata should not provide additional information to identify the application or user.
+The application server can decide on metadata values that provide the best handling for packets and may not reflect exact priority values.
+This metadata is advisory, and network traffic policy that restricts its use would not result in additional issues.
-This
-metadata is advisory in nature and network traffic policy that restricts its use would not result in additional issues.
-Other constraints including scale ({{scalability}}) and continuity ({{continuity}}) are required for {{relative-priority}}.
+Other constraints include scale ({{scalability}}) and continuity ({{continuity}}).

-Realizing the additional bandwidth potential with these metadata may require a higher sending rate for the transport flow.
-This requires work that is not specified in this document.
-Similarly, the assumption is that network shapers and schedulers can use the metadata in {{relative-priority}} but further details are out of scope.
+Realizing the additional bandwidth potential with these metadata may require a higher sending rate for the transport flow, which is not specified in this document.
+Network shapers and schedulers can use the metadata in
+{{relative-priority}}, but further details are out of scope.

-Previous work in {{TR.23.700-70-3GPP}} has identified the general problem in this section.
-However, the solution in {{TS.23.501-3GPP}}
-is specific to a 5G network.
-The metadata sent from a (dedicated 5G) application server identifies PDU set information and end-of-burst signals which are not understood by non-3GPP systems such as Wi-Fi or DOCSIS.
+Previous work in {{TR.23.700-70-3GPP}} has identified the general problem, but the solution in {{TS.23.501-3GPP}} is specific to a 5G network.
+The metadata sent from a dedicated 5G application server identifies PDU set information and end-of-burst signals, which are not understood by non-3GPP systems such as Wi-Fi or DOCSIS.
 Further, 3GPP functions and policy configurations are required since this is a 5G specific solution.
 The metadata disclosed in the 5G solution also identifies frame boundaries and does not fully conform to the constraints for privacy or minimality of data identified in {{sys-considerations}}.

 ### Packet Priority {#relative-priority}